All Episodes

 I mean, we had no idea you're working for Hillary.

-We had any idea whatsoever.
+We didn't have any idea whatsoever.

-I took a couple three phone calls in the first hour from people.
+I took a couple, three phone calls in the first hour from people.

 Hey, I thought it was a great debate.

-I I thought these people did a great job.
+I thought these people did a great job.

 Within the narrow confines and context, yeah, Republican candidates looked fine.